 For more information on Scottish kayaking head to Canoe Wales.

 Kayak UK | The Best Rivers to Kayak or Canoe in England

-In the borderlands of Essex and Suffolk, you’ll find The Stour.
+The River Stour is a river which runs through Kent, flowing into the North Sea at Pegwell Bay.
 This is a great river for beginners and an incredibly scenic paddle as well.
-The river is incredibly accessible, and you can paddle through Stodmarsh Nature Reserve – a unique area of wetland with marshes, reedbeds, lakes and woodland.
+The river is incredibly accessible, and you can paddle through Stodmarsh Nature Reserve between Westbere and Grove Ferry – a unique area of wetland with marshes, reedbeds, lakes and woodland.
 This is an incredibly relaxing, idyllic canoe or kayak tour, and you’ve got some good chances of seeing rare wildlife (in particular water birds).